Teyras/MT/text/chapters/130_evaluation.md

 workload in Java are an exception -- the times measured by isolate were twice as long in almost every iteration.
 Also, the results seem less stable when the execution time is longer.
 We can attribute this difference to the work required to launch the JVM.
-Still, the measurements for all the other workloads seem fairly reliable.
+Still, the measurements for all the other exercise types seem fairly reliable.

 On the other hand, we found that the wall-clock time error tends to vary a lot (Figure \ref{iso-wall-err-correlation}).
-To find out if there is a correlation between the workload, isolation technology or setup size and the error rate, we calculated the mean and standard deviation of the difference between the times measured by the program and by isolate for each iteration and grouped them by workload, isolation and setup type and size.
-We also normalized the standard deviation by dividing it with the mean of the runtime to obtain a relative error measure.
+To find out if there is a correlation between the exercise type, isolation technology or system load level and the error rate, we calculated the mean and standard deviation of the difference between the times measured by the program and by isolate for each iteration and grouped them by exercise type, isolation, execution setup type and load level.
+We also normalized the standard deviation by dividing it by the mean of the runtime to obtain a relative error measure.
 The results can be seen in Attachment \ref{attachment-errors}.

 We found that the instability in wall-clock time measurements is most prominent when a high number of parallel workers is involved (20-40) -- the relative error